Quick Start Guide

 This can be used to improve your framerate

-Note: Additional video optimization, mouse/input, and other options will be added as we go.
-Also, if you find yourself stuck during a play test and all of your options are on cooldown, feel free to ping one of us (NWC Team Members) via /tell and we’ll summon you.
+Additional video optimization, mouse/input, and other options will be added as we go.
+Also, if you find yourself stuck during a play test and all of your options are on cooldown, feel free to ping one of us (NWC team members) via /tell and we’ll summon you.

 MUD Actions